The Ezrah Charitable Trust

 Systems-Change Approach: Grantees typically work on systemic solutions rather than direct service delivery, such as Generation's education-to-employment systems transformation or Root Capital's market-building work with agricultural businesses.

-Multi-Year Partnerships: Grant amounts and repeat funding suggest the foundation prefers deep, sustained partnerships with organizations rather than one-time project grants.
+Multi-Year Partnerships: Grant amounts and repeat funding suggest the foundation prefers deep, sustained partnerships with organisations rather than one-time project grants.
 One Acre Fund, Root Capital, and American Jewish World Services appear to have ongoing relationships.

 Key Takeaways for Grant Writers